Passenger Rights for Flight Cancellations

-Once the airline has paid out your cancelled flight compensation, we’ll keep 29,75% of the compensation (corresponds to 25% commission plus VAT) and transfer the rest of your money directly to your bank account!
+Once the airline has paid out your cancelled flight compensation, we’ll keep 29,75% of the compensation as commission (corresponds to 25% success fee plus VAT) and transfer the rest of the money directly to your bank account!

 FAQ: Compensation for a cancelled flight

 With a flight cancellation one must take two parties into consideration.
 The airline considers a flight that did not take place as cancelled.
 As a passenger, one must fulfil a number of conditions to be considered affected by a cancelled flight.
 Firstly, one must have booked a ticket for the particular flight in question with all the corresponding flight data.
 A delayed flight is not a cancelled flight!
 This is only the case where the flight number has been altered.

 - My flight time was moved forward.
 Which regulations apply?